PonyWarrior/HadesModRepo/CodexMenu/CodexMenu-readme.txt

 new/changed features :
 menu key switched to 'Gift' (default = G) pressing the codex key (default = C) again after the codex is opened will close it

+2.3.0
+unfixed issues :
+deleting a boon in the boon manager does not delete all related screen objects

+new issues :

+fixed issues :
+many users cannot execute commands with the Gift key

+new/changed features :
+menu key switched back to Codex key (default = C) executing commands now requires holding down the key for 1.5s

+other :
+updated modfile.txt to work with new modimporter removed 'Scripts' folder

+2.3.1

+unfixed issues :
+deleting a boon in the boon manager does not delete all related screen objects

+new issues :
+some casts have bugged animations pom of power spawns in a random location in the room some users crash when opening the boon manager

+fixed issues :
+consumable-type boons don't work properly or cause crashes can't select rarity of consumable-type boons consumable-type boons not displayed in the boon manager pom of power doesn't spawn